coder/docs/setup/installation.md

    > This step will install Coder with the default configuration.
 This does not
    > set up dev URLs, TLS, ingress controllers, or an external database.
 To
-   > configure these recommended features, please go to step 4.
+   > configure these recommended features, please see the following sections.

    ```console
    helm install coder coder/coder --namespace coder --version=<VERSION>